SeedVault/flow/README.md

 Entities detected will be automatically stored in variables.
 See utterances and entities section. (@TODO add $entities functions to retrieve all entities detected by the last match function.
 Bot developer will be free to use $store with it?)

-- {"$msCSLuisIntentMatch": [*text, utterancesId*]}: Returns confidence score based on Microsoft Cognitive Service Luis.
+- {"$mlIntentMatch": [*utterancesId, text*]}: Returns confidence score based on machine learning based intent detection.
-	- text: (string) Text to be used to score intents.
 	- utterancesId: (string) Id of the object containing utteraces/phrases to train the model.

-- {"$dialogFlowIntentMatch": [*text, utterancesId*]}: Returns confidence score based on Google's DialogFlow NLU service.
 	- text: (string) Text to be used to score intents.
-	- utterancesId: (string) Id of the object containing utterances/phrases to train the model.

-@TODO add IBM's Watson, Facebook's fastText, Rasa NLU, etc

 ##### Other functions:
 - {"$question": "*text*"}: Returns true if text is an inquiry.